 You must purchase this integration separately from your BeyondTrust software.
 For more information, contact BeyondTrust sales.

 Now that you have configured Microsoft IIS and the Secure Remote Access Appliance, the next steps are to deploy and configure the Real-Time Dashboard plugin.
-For additional information about working with the BeyondTrust Middleware Engine, please see the BeyondTrust Middleware Engine Configuration document.

 - Copy the provided plugin zip file to the server hosting the BeyondTrust Middleware Engine.